deeplearning4j/deeplearning4j/quickstart.md

 ## Next Steps

 Once you are done running the examples, have a look at our [documentation](http://deeplearning4j.org/documentation), our [more comprehensive setup guide](http://deeplearning4j.org/gettingstarted), or drop by [Gitter](https://gitter.im/deeplearning4j/deeplearning4j).
+We have three big community channels on Gitter: 1) The [main channel](https://gitter.im/deeplearning4j/deeplearning4j) for anything and everything.
+Most people hang out here.
+2) The [tuning help channel](https://gitter.im/deeplearning4j/deeplearning4j/tuninghelp) for people just getting started with neural networks.
+Beginners please visit us here!
+3) The [early adopters channel](https://gitter.im/deeplearning4j/deeplearning4j/earlyadopters) who are helping us vet and improve the next release.
+WARNING: This is for more experienced folks.